The William Herschel Double Star Catalogs Restored

 One of the great unanswered questions in 18th century astronomy was also one of the most basic: how far away are the stars?
 Herschel's double star survey had as its goal the measurement of interstellar distances using a method first suggested by Galileo Galilei.
 If two stars could be found lying very close to the same line of sight from earth, but very distant from each other in space, the distance between them might appear to shift back and forth as the Earth orbited around the sun.
 This parallax could be used to triangulate the distance to the stars.

-In the event, stellar distances were established by careful positional measurements of single nearby stars.
-But Herschel's observations allowed him to prove the unanticipated fact that many double stars actually orbit each other, demonstrating for the first time the generality of Newton's Laws of Motion and Universal Gravitation outside the solar system.
+In the event, stellar distances were established by careful positional measurements of single nearby stars, Vega and Sirius.
+And although Herschel began with the assumption that all stars were singular objects, his observations led him to discover and prove the wholly unanticipated fact that many visual double stars actually orbit each other, demonstrating for the first time the generality of Newton's Laws of Motion and Universal Gravitation outside the solar system.

 My interest to restore credit for Herschel's double star discoveries motivated me to obtain his three double star catalogs the Catalogue of Double Stars (1782) with 269 entries, Catalogue of Double Stars (1784) with 484 entries, and On the Places of 145 New Double Stars (1821) and compile from them the Herschel 500 list of double stars which he was the first to observe and measure, or discovered independently of other observers.

 Based on that work, I have now restored all of Herschel's discoveries, so far as these can be identified from his catalog entries with modern reference materials.

 My thanks to P.J.
 Anway for providing me with a pdf copy of Dreyer's edition of the catalogs, and to William Hartkopf of the USNO for helpfully answering many queries.

 Reconstructing the Lists